dotnet/docs-aspire/docs/deployment/overview.md

 ### Manually create Kubernetes manifests

 Alternatively, the Kubernetes manifests can be created manually.
-This involves more effort, and is a bit more time consuming.
+This involves more effort and is more time consuming.
 For more information, see [Deploy a .NET microservice to Kubernetes](/training/modules/dotnet-deploy-microservices-kubernetes/).